ypriverol/github-paper/REVIEWS.md

    running code.
 Maybe it would be better to break these out, and go for the novelty of 11, rather than the familiar 10, rules.

-> We refined the **Rule 5** and it only provides information about
+> Response: We refined the **Rule 5** and now it only provides information about
-> unit test and the idea of continuous integration.
+> unit tests and the idea of continuous integration.

 8. In Rule 5 and in the context of unit tests (and also in the 'automatic' generation of documentation), I think that many